sovware/directorist/readme.txt

 * Fix - Single category, location & tag page not working when term name/slug is not in English
 * Fix - Single listing permalink issue in widgets area
 * Fix - Permalink issue in all listing directory type nav
-* Fix - Style issues
+* Fix - Update - Appsero client lib
+e issues
 * Improve - Select field in settings panel and builder

 7.0.5.1 – JUL 14, 2021